Operation Southern Focus: Success

-Iraq's only success came on 23 December 2002, when a USAF RQ-1 Predator UAV was experimentally armed with AIM-92 Stingers and sent to patrol the no-fly zone in an attempt to bait Iraqi fighters into combat.
+Iraq's only success came on 23 December 2002, when a USAF RQ-1 Predator UAV was experimentally armed with AIM-92 Stingers, a type of air-to-air missile system, and sent to patrol the no-fly zone in an attempt to bait Iraqi fighters into combat.
 It was spotted by two Iraqi MiG-23s and attacked, however both planes were unable to achieve a lock-on.
 A MiG-25 of the 1st Fighter-Interceptor Squadron was then scrambled to assist.
 Both aircraft fired missiles at each other, however, the Iraqi jet was outside of the range of the Stinger so the American missile fell short.
 The Iraqi missile hit the Predator, destroying it.
 This was the first time an unmanned aircraft had been used in air-to-air combat.

 The first combat use of the U.S. Navy's new F/A-18E Super Hornet fighter-bomber occurred in November 2002 during Operation Southern Focus, when aircraft from Strike Fighter Squadron 115 (VFA-115) flying from the aircraft carrier struck surface-to-air missile sites and command and control targets near Al Kut.